build-on-aws/content/posts/building-agent-aws/index.md

 <class 'PIL.PngImagePlugin.PngImageFile'>
 ```

-In this output, the agent explains the tool it plans to use, generates the code to create the requested architectural diagram, and finally, returns the result—an image.
+In this output, the agent explains the tool it plans to use, generates the code to create the requested architectural diagram, and finally returns the result — in this case, an image.

 ![Agent AWS creates a diagram](images/diagram_example.png)